-Payment End of month following invoice month The above quoted prices are GST exclusive and subject to terms and and conditions. conditions given overleaf.
-A copy of the quote will be mailed to you with terms This is to confirm we have the contract for this quotation for the supply of product under the terms and conditions overleaf.
+Payment End of month following invoice month The above quoted prices are GST exclusive and subject to and conditions. terms and conditions given overleaf.
+A copy of the quote will be mailed to you with terms This is to confirm we have the contract for this quotation fo r the supply of product under the terms and conditons overleaf.
 Print Name : Signed : Date :